Jay2645/Unreal-Polygonal-Map-Gen/README.md

 * `GetMapPoint()` takes in an integer X and Y value and safely outputs the FMapData object corresponding to that location.
 If that location is outside of the heightmap, it will output a "blank" FMapData object.

 This array of FMapData objects can be turned into a 2D grayscale image by the user (using `FMapData::Elevation` to create the color value), or it can be used to create data points in a 3D voxel implementation.

+# Future Changes

+* Right now, all operations take place on the main gameplay thread.
+In the future, it would be nice if this was done asynchronously, to allow for a "loading" bar or something similar.

+* There is a lot of missing documentation, and the whole project could do with more comments clarifying how things work.

+* More in-editor visualizations would be nice -- for example, seeing a view of the moisture distribution, or what biomes are where, or general debugging stuff like that.

+* There should be a way to have the generator select a number of "player start" positions, so that the player always gets placed in a playable spot.